 Welcome to the North Island of New Zealand!
 Your first stay will be in Auckland, which you can get to by picking your rental car up or by taking one of the other airport transfer options.
 The latter can save you on your car daily rental rate.
 Then, just pick up your vehicle on Day 3.

 Because you have plenty of time to explore Auckland tomorrow, check out Auckland’s dining scene!
-Try the native cuisine of The Maori Kitchen on Queen’s Wharf or the fine Pacific seafood dining of Harbourside in the city centre.
+Try the fantastic coffee scene of the CBD (we recommend The Shelf on High Street) or the fine Pacific seafood dining of Harbourside in the city centre.
 Check out more recommendations in The Foodie Guide to Auckland.
 We’ve also listed hotels with excellent restaurants, which are our recommended accommodations for foodies.

 The Best Accommodation in Auckland with Restaurants/Meals/Breakfasts

 - Grand Mercure Auckland

 Find out more about each accommodation in our list of the 10 Best Accommodations in Auckland for Foodies.

 Day 2 – Explore Auckland

 Auckland’s foodie scene takes you in several directions.
 You could be hopping on a ferry to the winemaking island of Waiheke Island for a diverse wine tour – find out more about Ananda Tours and book tours on Klook, Viator and Tripadvisor.
 Alternatively, stick to the city centre and do a tour specially designed for you with The Big Foody (on Viator and Tripadvisor).
 Inspire yourself with more activities using the list below.

 Food Experiences in Auckland

 - Join a culinary tour of Auckland’s city centre (more info on Viator and Tripadvisor)